Does My Car Insurance Cover Theft?

 - Any other identifying vehicle marks, including unique markings, bumper stickers, dents, or scratches.
 The police might also ask if your car is equipped with any vehicle locating devices or trackers.

-Step 2) Talk to your Insurance Company
+Step 2) Talk to Your Insurance Company

 After filing a police report, your next step is to file an insurance claim.
 Talk to your insurance company about making a claim for a stolen vehicle.
 Your insurance company will require some or all of the following information: